e0397123/DynaEval/README.md

 ```
 ## Acknowledge

-The current repository is based on the implementation at https://github.com/declare-lab/conv-emotion
+The implementation of this repository is based on https://github.com/declare-lab/conv-emotion